 Ospreys like to nest high and have no problem using human-made structures.
 Many of the Osprey nests above are made directly on nesting platforms that were made by humans.
 These birds will also nest at the top of large trees, utility poles, and cliffs.

 Both males and females help build the nest.
 Males are usually the ones that gather all the materials, while the females arrange everything to make the nest.

 Osprey nests are built with sticks and then lined with anything from moss, bark, grass, and other suitable materials they can find.

 These raptors are always near water because of their diet, which consists of almost 100 percent fish.
 Ospreys have specially adapted eyes that can detect fish below the water.

 They also have closable nostrils that keep water out of their nose during dives for fish, dense and oily plumage, which helps keep their feathers from becoming waterlogged, and backward-facing scales on the talons which act as barbs to help hold the slippery fish they catch.

 You need to watch this slow-motion video of an Osprey catching a fish!

 They are found on every continent except Antarctica.

-The Ospreys found in the coastal regions of Australia are technically sub-species and called Eastern Ospreys.
+The Ospreys found in the coastal regions of Australia are technically sub-species and are called Eastern Ospreys.

 What do Ospreys eat?